How to Get Rid of Mealybugs on Succulents?

 If you want to know more information about neem oil and how to use it in the right way, click here and get the best answer.

-Mealy bugs are easily found in warm and moist climates and areas.
+Mealybugs are more likely to appear in warm and moist climates and areas.
 To avoid severe infestation, regularly applying neem oil mixture every seven days will effectively solve this issue.

 For severe infestations, remove the plant out of the container and rinse the whole body with running water.
 Trimming the infested spot then spraying 70% isopropyl alcohol or applying neem oil mixture to the leaves, stems, and roots.
 Expose the plant in a dry and shady place with good air circulation and see what happens!